 A laser hair removal system is a fairly costly purchase.
 In general, they range in price from $150 to $450.
 It is important to remember that you’ll pay considerably more for professional laser hair removal treatments, so it may be worth the investment if you want to lessen your amount of body hair economically.

-If you plan to use the device all over your body or for larger areas such as the legs or chest, a higher end model will cost about $449.
-One that require replacement cartridges may be a better value compared to paying less for the machine but buying new cartridges over time.
+If you plan to use the device all over your body or for larger areas such as the legs or chest, a higher-end model will cost about $449.
+A unit that requires replacement cartridges may be a better value compared to paying less for the machine but buying new cartridges over time.

-Q. Are there are side effects to using a laser hair removal system?
+Q. Are there side effects to using a laser hair removal system?

 A. For up to 24 hours after using the device, you may experience mild redness in the skin, but it usually goes away on its own.